 Injuries begin to decline among high school students.
 The majority of elementary school students (K-6th grade) are injured during lunch recess/recess while the majority of secondary school students (7th-12th grades) are injured during PE class.

 A possible fracture or broken bone is the most common type of injury in both elementary and secondary schools.

-How Do We Compare With U.S.?On a national level, middle and high school students sustain more injuries than elementary school students.
+How Do We Compare With the U.S.?On a national level, middle and high school students sustain more injuries than elementary school students.
 In Utah and across the nation, most grade school injuries occur on the playground and playfield.
 In contrast, sports injuries take the lead in secondary schools, as students enter competitive sports.
 It's also known that coaches tend to report injuries less often, making those kinds of activities appear safer than they may actually be.

 From school years 2007-2008 to 2009-2010, the elementary school reported injury rate was 11.0 per 1,000 students (CI: 10.8-11.2) and the secondary school reported injury rate was 11.1 per 1,000 students (CI: 10.9-11.4).